 Reason #1: Your Gut is Borked

-This is an incredible new science, and I don’t want to get too detailed here, but it’s a perfect example of how there may be microscopic, crazy things going on in our bodies we’re barely beginning to understand.
+This is an incredible, fairly new science, and I don’t want to get too detailed here, but it’s a perfect example of how there may be microscopic, crazy things going on in our bodies we’re barely beginning to understand.